 The EPA does provide guidance for homeowners who are interested in removing mold from the walls themselves.
 The basic steps include:

 Concrete walls present slightly different concerns.
-For starters, they are much lower in cellulose compared to finished walls made from wood and drywall, so mold will have to work harder to access bard.
-Unfortunately, basements usually have plenty of dust to keep them well-fed and reproducing.
-They also present a sizable obstacle to removing existing infestations.
+Since concrete is porous, it is more difficult to remove mold spores.
+Since concrete walls are much lower in cellulose compared to finished walls like wood and drywall, mold will have to work harder to access bard.
+However, basements usually have plenty of dust to keep them well-fed and reproducing.

 In a standard mold removal operation, the contaminated materials are removed and replaced with fresh ones.
 Concrete makes that difficult since you can’t just take out a portion of the house’s foundation.
 That doesn’t mean that mold can’t be removed from concrete walls, but rather that it is a job best left to professional mold removal experts.